Bethlehem Waterworks: Description and history

-The first building was a wooden structure designed by Hans and described by Robert Rau "the machinery was placed in a frame building, 19 by 22, a few yards east of the oil and bark mill, whither the spring water was led by a conduit into a cistern.
+The first building was a wooden structure designed by Hans and described by Robert Rau as "the machinery was placed in a frame building, 19 by 22, a few yards east of the oil and bark mill, whither the spring water was led by a conduit into a cistern.
 The pump was made of lignum vitae (a hard and heavy tropical wood), the cylinder being five inches in diameter.
-The water was forced through wooden pipes up the hill into a wooden reservoir or distributing tank built within the little square (the site now occupied by the Moravian Church).
+The water was forced through wooden pipes up the hill into a wooden reservoir or distributing tank built within the little square, the site now occupied by the Moravian Church.
 The pipes were bored hemlock logs which had been floated down the Lehigh River from Gnadenhuetten on the Mahoning."
 Persistent issues with leaking and bursting pipes kept this first structure from being fully completed, despite switching from wood to lead pipes.
 Growing demand for water and a more efficient system required enlargement of the plant, as well as more powerful machinery.
 Hans later built the limestone Waterworks in 1762 to meet these needs and received thirty shillings in payment for his work.

 The limestone Waterworks building is located in the floodplain of Monocacy Creek in the Colonial Industrial Quarter, an important part of the historic district of Bethlehem.
 It is a 2-1/2 story building, built out of limestone rubble, that is about 24 ft square and covered by a red tile roof.
 It is set over an otherwise open holding pit, which was originally fed by a wood-lined trench from a nearby spring.
 There are doors on three sides, one of which is at a higher elevation owing to the sloping terrain; it provides access to a storage area on the upper level, while the other two provide access to the mechanisms on the inside.
 The machinery includes a replica waterwheel, reproduced from the original master craftsman's drawings which were preserved.

 In colonial Bethlehem, water power replaced human and horse power.
 The wheel was originally turned by water supplied from the creek and provided the power needed to move water up to the settlement above.
 The power generated by one water wheel was the equivalent of 100 men and an undershot waterwheel powered three cast-iron pumps, forcing the water through pipes (originally wooden, later lead) into a collecting tower located nearly 94 feet uphill where Central Moravian Church stands today.
 From the tower, gravity carried the water into five separate cisterns on the hillside to be used by the various Choir houses.
 Hans' system was imperfect, with overpressure bursting wooden pipes and other problems.